 WRITING-DAY I : From a blank page to your first draft 9 am—5.30 pm

 This day lasts 8 highly structured and effective hours.
 You will write a rough draft in one day.
 You begin with a blank page and go home with a first draft.

-WRITING-DAY III: From the first draft to the first version 9 am—5 pm
+WRITING-DAY II: From the first draft to the first version 9 am—5 pm

-On this day, we walk with you from a first draft to the first version.
+On this day, you push your text to your first version.
 A clear research question helps you to refine your draft and shape the argument you are making.
 You work out the structure of your argument and once it is clear to you, you can easily make it clear to the readers.